tavareshenrique/fastfeet-api/README.md

 </h1>

 <h3 align="center">
   FastFeet is an application for a fictional shipping company, FastFeet.
-This application is for Rocketseat Bootcamp certification and this Back-End was built in NodeJS.
+This application is for Rocketseat Bootcamp certification and this Back-End was developed using NodeJS.
 </h3>

 ---